-Which city is cheaper, Thessaloniki or Athens?
+Which place is cheaper, Thessaloniki or Athens?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Athens and Thessaloniki.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Athens is a ancient, vibrant, and energetic city.
 Travelers will also find plenty of sights and attractions here, as it's a big city that attracts lots of visitors.
 It's a beautiful place to visit, too.
 Visitors also love the food, shopping, and museums.

 Thessaloniki is a historic, vibrant, and high energy city.
 Because this is such a big city, visitors will find many sights and attractions around town.
 It's also popular because of the museums, nightlife, and food.

 Travelers will usually find more to do in Athens than Thessaloniki, as it is bigger with more sights, attractions, and activities for visitors.
 Athens is more popular for its museums, food, nightlife, historical sights, big city activities, and impressive beauty, while Thessaloniki is known for its beaches and shopping.
 Athens is popular for its ancient temples and landmarks as well as its influence as the birthplace of democracy.
 It is also home to The Acropolis.
 Thessaloniki is popular for its many archeological sights, its large young population, and its great transportation connections.

 Let's take a look at the differences and similarities between Thessaloniki and Athens.
 Then, you can decide for yourself which place is better for your next trip.

 Athens is a world-class destination for its museums and history.
 Also, Thessaloniki is not quite as popular, but is fairly good for its museums and landmarks.